milanaryal/milanaryal.github.io/_posts/2015/2015-11-07-self-hosting-google-web-fonts.md

 If you need to convert a font for which you have the rights, there's Font Squirrel web font generator.
 This tool can convert a font to all the popular formats.

-To generate the web fonts you have to download the '.ttf' font files, upload to Font Squirrel web font generator, choose the browser support, copy the CSS and download the font files.
+To generate the web fonts you have to download the `.ttf` (Google Fonts does provide direct link to download only `.ttf`) font files, upload to Font Squirrel web font generator, choose the browser support, copy the CSS and download the font files.